-The installation of PROTObus MAG or any -TDM (trigger, decode, and measure) option adds a set of measurements designed for serial data analysis to the oscilloscope's standard measurement capabilities.
+The installation of the PROTObus MAG option adds a set of measurements designed for serial data analysis to the oscilloscope's standard measurement capabilities.
 Measurements can be quickly applied without having to leave the waveform or tabular views of the decoding.